systemjack/mac-addr-info/README.md

                         output format to request (default: vendor) --api API             api path (default: https://api.macaddress.io/v1)

-note: accepts mac address from stdin if not supplied as argument
+note: accepts newline delimited mac addresses from stdin as well
 ```
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.